top of page

 How do you like the sound of becoming a member of Our Heath Barn by investing funds into the building as part of a Community Benefit Society model?

-It's the ultimate display of confidence and commitment if people (both near or far) choose to invest shares into a heritage building (minimum investment £200) A community investment model not only evidences this really well, it demonstrates to the council that local people are committed to seeing it succeed for the long term.
-It also creates a fantastic story when reaching out to potential big funders or match funding organisations.
+Community ownership is the ultimate display of confidence and commitment when people (both near or far) choose to invest shares into a heritage building (minimum investment £200) A community investment model not only evidences this really well, it demonstrates to the council that local people are committed to seeing it succeed for the long term.
+It also creates a fantastic story when reaching out to potential big funders or match funding organisations meaning it opens up opportunities that may not otherwise be available.
 My feeling is that Heath Barn has always been the birth place of great stories and should continue to be for a long time into the future.

 Ickleton Lion pub in rural Cambridgeshire www.ickletonlionpub.co.uk is a great example of this done well!
 Over a period of a few weeks, they raised £440,000 with pledges both nationally and internationally which allowed them to enter negotiations with owners, Greene King.
 Their website is really helpful and I'd love to mirror this documentation in due course, if/ when the Community Benefit Society idea takes off and if Herts County Council can see it's part of a robust plan (more on that another time.)